-This section provides guidance and tools for conducting a cognitive assessment during a time-limited office visit.
-Detecting possible cognitive impairment is the first step in determining whether or not a patient needs further evaluation.
+Detecting possible cognitive impairment is the first step in determining whether or not a patient needs further cognitive tests and evaluation.

 Who should be evaluated for cognitive impairment?